Ancestral celestial Douwes formula

 Ancestral celestial Douwes formula, the five tables in chronological order

-The 5 tables in chronological order
+The five tables in chronological order

 image easysextant : Ancestral celestial Douwes formula, the five tables in chronological order